Hanaeakdi/Electro-API-Express/README.md

 ## 📚 Documentation

 https://electro.com/sgin-in :
+Metode : POST
-This end point for create new account in this store
+Descreption : This end point for create new account in this store

 https://electro.com/login-in :
+Metode : POST
-This end point for login to your account and get Token
+Descreption : This end point for login to your account and get Token

 https://electro.com/info :
+Metode : GET
-This end point for get information of user like user name and email ...
+Descreption : This end point for get information of user like user name and email ...

 https://electro.com/product :
+Metode : GET
-This end point for get data of product
+Descreption : This end point for get data of product

 https://electro.com/image :
+Metode : GET
-This end point for get image by name from product data
+Descreption : This end point for get image by name from product data